siduction/sidu-manual/data/en/0513-ssh_en.md

 fusermount -u local_mountpoint
 ~~~

-If you use sshfs regularly, it is recommended to make an entry in `/etc/fstab`:
+If you use sshfs regularly, it is recommended to make an entry in `/etc/fstab` (all in one line):

 ~~~
+sshfs#remote_hostname://remote_directory /local_mount_point
-sshfs#remote_hostname://remote_directory /local_mount_point fuse -o idmap=user ,allow_other,uid=1000,gid=1000,noauto,fsname=sshfs#remote_hostname://remote_directory 0 0
+ fuse -o idmap=user ,allow_other,uid=1000,gid=1000,noauto,
+ fsname=sshfs#remote_hostname://remote_directory 0 0
 ~~~

 Next, remove the comment character before *"user_allow_other"* in the file `/etc/fuse.conf`:

 ~~~
-# Allow non-root users to specify the 'allow_other' or 'allow_root'
+# Allow non-root users to specify the 'allow_other'
-# mount options.
+# or 'allow_root' mount options.
 #
 user_allow_other
 ~~~